Executive Advisory Board

 Barbara Porter (BS CS '00)

-Barbara has a Bachelor of Science in computer science with a minor in electrical engineering from the New York Institute of Technology, and an MBA from the University of Massachusetts – Amherst.
+Barbara has a Bachelor of Science in computer science with a minor in electrical engineering from New York Tech, and an MBA from the University of Massachusetts – Amherst.
 She is currently enrolled in the Cyber Fellows program at New York University, pursuing a Master of Science. in Cybersecurity.
-She is a certified Project Management Professional (PMP), Certified Scrum Master (CSM) and is Six Sigma Black Belt trained.
-She is an adjunct business school professor, and an active volunteer as a technology adviser on PMI's TechMAG, and with IEEE's Long Island New York section as the Chair of the Computer Society, Vice Chair of the Technology and Engineering Management Society, and Vice Chair of the Women in Engineering affinity group.
+She is a certified Project Management Professional (PMP), Certified Scrum Master (CSM), and is Six Sigma Black Belt trained.
+She is an active volunteer for PMI (as a board advisor) and with IEEE's Long Island New York section as the Chair of the Computer Society, Vice-Chair of the Technology and Engineering Management Society, and Vice-Chair of the Women in Engineering affinity group.